rismm/tp/docs/UserGuide.md

 **A**: We want to provide our users with more flexibility.
 This can be handy for placeholders or situations where items are free.

+**Q**: Why am I allowed to set expiry dates that have already passed?

+**A**: We want to provide our users with more flexibility.
+This can be useful if the user has previously entered an incorrect expiry date, allowing them to fix their mistake.

 --------------------------------------------------------------------------------------------------------------------

 ## Command Summary